 So, if you’ve worked hard to study and gain an education, it’s natural to want your experience and skills to be appreciated.
 We’re all searching for job satisfaction; it’s a very normal thing to look for.

-If you go somewhere like London, then everybody’s got the same qualifications and skills.
+If you go somewhere like London, everybody has the same qualifications and skills.
 Big cities like London and New York have thousands of applicants for every job role.
-The best of the best gather there, so it’s hard to stand out – it’s hard to feel appreciated.
+The best of the best gather there, so it’s hard to stand out and feel appreciated.

 The great thing about South Africa is the percentage of highly qualified people is lower than in the big cities.
 Your work experience is needed.
-Your knowledge and experience will give you a leg up if you want to pursue a career, so it’s worth coming back and using your knowledge to help improve South Africa for the better.
+Your knowledge and experience will give you a leg up if you want to pursue a career, so it’s worth coming back and using your knowledge to help improve South Africa.

 Most people go to South Africa for a holiday, but when South African people want a holiday, they go outside.
 Seriously though, the climate is stunning.
 South Africa is positioned just close enough to the equator that if you live in Durban, you’ll see a tropical climate all year.